telabotanica/cel-ng-client/README.md

 ## Editing configuration

 The configurations are located in the src/environments folder of the project.
 Edit the file correponding to your environment by setting the right baseUrl for the CEL api.
-For prod, the config should be located at <prj_folder>/src/environments/env.prod.local.
+For prod, the config should be located at <prj_folder>/src/environments/environments.ts.
 When installing the app, the configuration mainly deals in adapting API URL and auth info (API key, app ID).

 ### Editing CEL2 API URL

-This is the case for the CEL2 API and plantnet services (which are proxied by a CEL2 Web service) with the following root entries:
+This is the case for the CEL API and plantnet services (which are proxied by a CEL Web service) with the following root entries:

 * api
 * plantnet